mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Models tested so far
 ### Works properly
+* Deebot 610
 * Deebot Slim 2
 ### Currently not working
-* Deebot 601 (only connection is established and device name set)
+Only connection is established and device name set
+* Deebot 601
-* Deebot Ozmo 950 (only connection is established and device name set)
+* Deebot Ozmo 950

 ## What should work